-During the session of the Cabinet of ministers, which took place on 19.03.2020 a law "On measures to prevent the state emergency and it's consequences regarding the spread of Covid-19" was discussed and the restrictions were discussed as follows:
+On 19 March 2020 the Cabinet of ministers discussed a law "On measures to prevent the state emergency and its consequences regarding the spread of Covid-19" with the following content:

-- the restrictions and requiraments for persons returning from foreign countries are not applicable to employees of transport and passenger service providers who are returning from business trips and have not been identified with Covid-19; - the citizens of the Republic of Latvia and foreigners having their permanent residence in the Republic of Latvia are allowed to enter the country once through designeted border crossing points; - Estonian and Lithuanian nationals as well as persons permanently residing in these countries are allowed to cross the territory of the Republic of Latvia once to return to their country of residence;

-- before returning to the Republic of Latvia, the person confirms in writing that upon arrival in the Republic of Latvia special precautions will be taken regarding isolation requiraments.
+- the restrictions and requirements for persons returning from foreign countries are not applicable to employees of transport and passenger service providers who are returning from business trips and have not been identified with Covid-19; - the citizens of the Republic of Latvia and foreigners having their permanent residence in the Republic of Latvia are allowed to enter the country once through designated border crossing points; - Estonian and Lithuanian nationals as well as persons permanently residing in these countries are allowed to cross the territory of the Republic of Latvia once to return to their country of residence; - before returning to the Republic of Latvia, the person confirms in writing that upon arrival in the Republic of Latvia special precautions will be taken regarding isolation requirements.

-Rigas Satiksme informed that due to the COVID-19 outbreak, the public transportation services will be limited starting from 21.03.2020.
+Rigas Satiksme informed that due to the COVID-19 outbreak, the public transportation services will be limited starting from 21 March2020.
 Several routes will be closed while other will operate according to holiday schedule.
+After being criticised for cutting the schedule too drastically, Rigas Satiksme stated that schedule cuts will be reviewed especially in rush hours.

 Repatriation flights for the Latvian national are planned and organised by the Ministry of Foreign Affairs in association with the Ministry of Transport and airlines.
-The last planned repatriation flight will organised on the 27th of Marc from London.
+The last planned repatriation flight to Latvia is scheduled for the 30th of March from Frankfurt; however repatriation flight schedules may be changed and supplemented.